ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Support for {{site.data.keyword.powerSys_notm}} workspaces with {{site.data.keyword.powerSys_notm}} Cloud Connections
 {: #powervs-support-cloud-connections}

 The {{site.data.keyword.powerSys_notm}} supports multiple workspaces from the same account.
-However, any given IBM Cloud connection can be used by only one workspace.
+However, a specific IBM Cloud connection can be used by only one workspace.

 When you perform multiple {{site.data.keyword.powerSys_notm}} Cloud Connection tasks, actions within a task can time out.
 When the timeout occurs, the tasks are completed in the background and the status might not change immediately.
 {: note}